oddcod3/Phantom-Evasion/README.md

 ## Donate

-if you want you can buy me a beer
+if you like my code you can buy me a beer

 Bitcoin: 188TzY98ZBT7RvPWo5CPLRt1tMcvfiiGiY